 So there, sitting upon his throne deep underground and far from the sight of most of his so-called subjects, Morgoth declares himself King of the World.
 And it’s pathetic, but also horrific, for so much suffering will come of his presence and his works, even though we’re told that he ventures forth from his halls only once more of his own accord.
 Hence the rest of the Quenta Silmarillion.

 Now back to Valinor!
 Time passes.
 The Valar sit in thought for a long time.
 Again.
 Their Maiar and Vanyar friends continue to mourn over the death of the Trees, while the Noldor have all gone back to their city of Tirion to cope with the death of their king—upper lips kept as stiff as possible, given the circumstances.

 Then Fëanor shows up in Tirion, breaking his exile, and calls everyone to come listen to him.
 Of course, all the Noldor turn out to hear what he has to say, gathering in the streets and stairs with torches in hand (remember, it’s pretty dark now).
 And at last, Fëanor puts his money where his mouth is, calling for a rebellion against the Valar.
 His mother had named him “spirit of fire,” and on this day he really proves why.
-For all his harsh anti-Valar rhetoric, the Noldor people generally do love Fëanor, but he’ll soon be testing the limits of that love.
+Despite his harsh anti-Valar rhetoric, the Noldor generally do love Fëanor.
+He’ll soon be testing the limits of that love.

 For now, they’re caught up in his “fierce and fell” demagogical speech, and are in fact “stirred to madness” by it.
 Fëanor even claims the kingship of the Noldor, now that his father the High King is dead.
 (Long live the High King!)
 He then calls on them all to leave Valinor with him, to rage-quit the whole shebang, and bring pursuit and vengeance to Morgoth.